 Table: Pricing information of the Ledger Nano S and the Trezor One

-Hot wallets are much more approachable, yet that much less secure.
+Hot wallets are much more approachable, but generally less secure.
 Even the Ripple desktop wallets are a tricky thing when it comes to internet accessibility and connection.
 At the end of the day, it all becomes preferential.

 The content published on this website is not aimed to give any kind of financial, investment, trading, or any other form of advice.
 BitDegree.org does not endorse or suggest you to buy, sell or hold any kind of cryptocurrency.
 Before making financial investment decisions, do consult your financial advisor.